-All student complaints will be handled in the following manner:
+All student complaints submitted to the College will be handled in the following manner:

-Step One: The student must try to resolve the issue with the campus staff member or instructor/ supervisor involved.
-If the matter is not resolved, the student should schedule a meeting with the Program Director of the involved department.
+Step One: The student must try to resolve the issue with the campus staff member or instructor directly involved in the matter.
+If the matter is not resolved, the student should schedule a meeting with the Academic Dean, Campus President or supervisor of the involved department.